cpence/rletters/db/fixtures/markdown/privacy_long.md

 ### The information we collect

-This notice applies to all information collected or submitted on the <%= Settings.app_name %> website.
+This notice applies to all information collected or submitted on the <%= Setting.app_name %> website.
 On some pages, you can create datasets, save those datasets, analyze them, and register to receive materials.
 The types of personal information collected at these pages are names and e-mail addresses.

 ### The way we use information

 We use the information you provide about yourself only for two purposes: (1) to identify the users which own a given saved dataset, and (2) to send users e-mail regarding the completion of deferred jobs.
 We do not, nor will we ever, share this information with outside parties.

-The only e-mail you will ever receive from <%= Settings.app_name %> is an e-mail indicating that a deferred job (an analysis that requires the user to wait until it is finished, then return to download the results) has finished and is available for download.
+The only e-mail you will ever receive from <%= Setting.app_name %> is an e-mail indicating that a deferred job (an analysis that requires the user to wait until it is finished, then return to download the results) has finished and is available for download.

 You must register with our website in order to save your datasets and perform analyses.
 Without this registration, we would be unable to know who owned each dataset in our system.